Wilderness Trip Planning

 These are the only two trailheads that provide access to the full John Muir Trail beyond Yosemite.

 Wilderness in Winter

-Do I need a wilderness permit in winter?
+Do I need a wilderness permit during winter?

 How do I get a winter wilderness permit?

-Wilderness permits, which are required for all overnight wilderness trips in Yosemite, are available at the Big Oak Flat Information Station (front porch), Yosemite Valley Visitor Center (open 9 am to 5 pm), Badger Pass Ranger Station (open approximately mid-December through March), Wawona Visitor Center (front porch), Hetch Hetchy Entrance Station, and Tuolumne Meadows Wilderness Center (front porch).
+Wilderness permits, which are required for all overnight wilderness trips in Yosemite, are available at the Big Oak Flat Information Station (front porch), Valley Welcome Center (south end of the Village Store complex), Badger Pass Ranger Station (self-registration, unstaffed); approximately mid-December through March), Wawona Visitor Center (front porch), Hetch Hetchy Entrance Station, and Tuolumne Meadows Wilderness Center (front porch).
 You must register at the station closest to your starting point.

 What are the current snow and avalanche conditions?